sseshadr/CarND-Traffic-Sign-Classifier-Project/writeup_trafficSigns.md

 The code for making predictions on my final model is located in the final cell of the Ipython notebook Traffic_Sign_Classifier.ipynb.

-For the first image, the model is relatively sure that this is a roundabout mandatory sign and the image does contain this sign.
+For the first image, the model is pretty sure that this is a roundabout mandatory sign and the image does contain this sign.
 Other max probabilities were also related to arrow heads which means the network is doing a good job of identifying arrows.

 ![alt text][image12]

 For the second image, we had a wild animals crossing sign.
-The model is relatively sure about this sign as well.
+The model is pretty sure about this sign as well.
 Other probabilities consisted of ‘curves’.

 ![alt text][image13]